برجاء الإنتظار ...

 • Breast swelling in males, impotence

-• Candidiasis (fungal infection, may affect skin or the mucosa)
+• Candidiasis (fungal infection, may affect skin or the mucosa).

-The following side effects are very rare (may affect up to 1 in 10,000 people):
+Very rare (may affect up to 1 in 10,000 people):

 • Inflammation of your mouth (stomatitis)